Daihatsu Terios: Indonesia

 In Indonesia, Astra Daihatsu Motor (ADM) produced and marketed a version of the first-generation Terios called the Daihatsu Taruna, featuring a different exterior styling and an extended rear end with a capability of third-row seats.
 The name Taruna was taken from the Palinese word of the same name, which means 'young'.

-First introduced in July 1999, the Taruna was initially available as a short-wheelbase configuration, the C-series, with the internal code F500.
-The C-series use dual-side facing seats for its third-row, utilizing a 5+2 seating layout.
-Its initial engine was a 1.6-litre HD-C petrol engine with carburetor, which was also used in the locally-assembled F70 series Feroza and second-generation Zebra Espass.
+First introduced on 1 July 1999, the Taruna was initially available as a short-wheelbase configuration, the C-series, with the internal code F500.
+The C-series use dual-side facing seats for its third-row, utilizing a 5+2 seating layout (promotionally as 5++).
+Its initial engine was a 1.6-litre HD-C petrol engine with carburetor, which was also used in the locally assembled F70 series Feroza and Daihatsu Zebra Espass.
 Initial grades include the CL, CX and CSX.
 The CSR grade, which positioned above the CSX grade, was added in April 2000, featuring a fuel-injected 1.6-litre HD-E petrol engine.
-Between 1999 and 2000, two limited edition variants based on the CSX grade were offered, including the CSX Limited (1999–2000, only available in a two-tone light grey color) and G Limited (2000 only, only available in a two-tone gold-and-brown color).
+Between 1999 and 2000, two limited edition variants based on the CSX grade were offered, including the CSX Limited (1999–2000, only available in a two-tone light grey color) and G Limited (2000, only available in a two-tone gold-and-brown color).

 In August 2001, Daihatsu introduced a long-wheelbase option, the F-series, with the internal code F520.
-The Taruna F-series was originally previewed by the TX-F concept in late 2000.
+The Taruna F-series was originally previewed by the TX-F concept at 2000 Gaikindo Auto Expo.
 Unlike the C-series, the F-series utilize a seven-seat layout with front-facing third-row seats.
 Grades for the F-series include the FL, FX, FGX and FGZ.
 At the same time, the C-series received a new fuel-injected 1.5-litre HE-E petrol engine, replacing the previous HD-C engine.
 However, Daihatsu continues to offer the HD-C engine for a short period of time in the F-series, before later switching to the HE-E engine in the same year.
 The FGZ grade uses the same HD-E engine as the CSR grade.
 All grades except CL/FL received multi-reflector halogen headlights.
 The HD-E engine option, together with the CSR and FGZ grades, was discontinued in 2002.